-- Take the ACT English or SAT verbal examination and have scores submitted to ASU. - Receive a score of 4 or 5 for the advanced placement examination in English offered by the College Entrance Examination Board and have scores submitted to ASU. - Take the CLEP general examination in English, earning a score that qualifies for placement in ENG 105, and have scores submitted to ASU. - Have previously taken ENG 101, 102, 105, 107, or 108 at ASU and received a grade of "D" or better.
-If the course was taken before 1980, contact the Recording Section, SSV B114, before registering for classes. - 5.
-Transfer a course equivalent to ENG 101, 102, 105, 107, or 108 with a grade of "C" or better.
+- \ No credit is awarded if the language is the student's native language. - Take the CLEP general examination in English, earning a score that qualifies for placement in ENG 105, and have scores submitted to ASU. - Have previously taken ENG 101, 102, 105, 107, or 108 at ASU and received a grade of "D" or higher.
+If the course was taken before 1980, contact the Recording Section, in SSV 142, before registering for classes. - 5.
+Transfer a course equivalent to ENG 101, 102, 105, 107, or 108 with a grade of "C" or higher.
 An official transcript showing the grade must be received at ASU at least six weeks before registration.
 If a student transfers an equivalent composition course from a public community college or university in Arizona, the equivalency is automatically posted, and the student need not take further action.
 A student transferring a composition course from any other college or university must have the course evaluated for equivalency.
-See "First-Year Composition Requirement," page 66, for more information.
+See "First-Year Composition Requirement," page 74, for more information.